Newfoundland and Labrador - General Tourist Information

 Climate

 The island of Newfoundland has a temperate maritime climate.
-Winters are usually mild with a normal temperature of 0° Celsius.
+Winters are usually mild with a normal temperature0° Celsius.
 Summer days range from cool to hot with a normal temperature of 16° Celsius.
 Good swimming weather begins at the end of June.
 The normal annual rainfall is 1050 mm and the normal annual snowfall is 300 cm Labrador winters are much colder than those on the island, while summers are shorter and generally cooler, extreme high temperatures are not uncommon.

 Newfoundland Floral Emblem